fondationmerieux/labbook_python/README.md

 Note3: `make devrun` creates the log directories ./labbook_FE/logs and ./labbook_BE/logs if necessary and mounts them into the container to facilitate access and to preserve logs across restarts.
-These 2 directories are ignored bu git.
+These 2 directories are ignored by git.

 # Documentation